PdoyleC/everyday-life/README.md

 ### Site Purpose:
 This site is a blog style site, aimed at people to share what their up to, going for a walk, having a picnic, etc.
+A live life website serves as a digital haven for individuals seeking inspiration and guidance to enhance the quality of their lives.
+It is designed to touch the lives of its visitors, providing them with the tools and motivation needed to live life and go out into the world.

 ### Site Goal:
 Users to upload images, for the group.
 Users can upload images for themselves to view, create a list for their next trip so the user doesn't forget anything.
+The website acts as a source of inspiration, sharing stories, quotes, and life experiences from people of all walks of life.
+Give other visiters ideas on things to do and places to go.
+If a user adds a post about having a picnic or there out for a walk, another user could see this as inspiration and go for a walk or a picnic.

 ### Audience:
 Anyone who enjoys going out and about and wants to share what there up to.